peterdemin/peterdemin.github.io/find-merge-commit.md

 h
 ```

-Having this hash, I was able to (finely) read the commit message and see the pull request number:
+Having this hash, I was able to (finally) read the commit message and see the pull request number:

 ```
 git show h